A BRIEF HISTORY OF ENGLISH SOCIETY

 English Society in the 17th Century

 At the end of the 17th century a writer estimated that half the population could afford to eat meat every day.
-In other words about 50% of the people were wealthy of at least reasonably well off.
-Below them about 30% of the population could afford to eat meat between 2 and 6 times a week.
+In other words, about 50% of the people were wealthy or at least reasonably well off.
+Below them, about 30% of the population could afford to eat meat between 2 and 6 times a week.
 They were 'poor'.
 The bottom 20% could only eat meat once a week.
 They were very poor.
 At least part of the time they had to rely on poor relief.

 English Society in the 18th Century

 In the early 18th century the population of Britain was about 6 1/2 million.
 In the late 18th century it grew rapidly and by 1801 it was over 9 million.